Psychiatrists in 11231

 Not accepting new clients

-You have taken a big step in seeking help.
-My approach to psychiatry is to work with you to arrive at a sound understanding of the diagnosis and issues that bring you to treatment, and from there develop a plan of care together, which may include psychotherapy, and if necessary medication.
+My approach to psychiatric care is to work with you to arrive at a sound understanding of the diagnosis and issues that bring you to treatment.
+From there, we will develop a plan of care together, which may include psychotherapy, and if necessary medication.
 When I meet you in my practice, I want to get to know you as a whole person, your history, your present challenges as well as your strengths and goals.
 Through this process, my hope is to help you gain clarity and self-knowledge, relieve your suffering, improve your relationships, and support you in building a full and meaningful life.
+I also provide couples therapy.

-You have taken a big step in seeking help.
-My approach to psychiatry is to work with you to arrive at a sound understanding of the diagnosis and issues that bring you to treatment, and from there develop a plan of care together, which may include psychotherapy, and if necessary medication.
+My approach to psychiatric care is to work with you to arrive at a sound understanding of the diagnosis and issues that bring you to treatment.
+From there, we will develop a plan of care together, which may include psychotherapy, and if necessary medication.
 When I meet you in my practice, I want to get to know you as a whole person, your history, your present challenges as well as your strengths and goals.
 Through this process, my hope is to help you gain clarity and self-knowledge, relieve your suffering, improve your relationships, and support you in building a full and meaningful life.
+I also provide couples therapy.

 Psychiatrist, MD